Frickeldave/ContainerBase/jre11/README.md

-# Alpine container image (fd_alpine) for the frickeldave infrastructure
+# Java container image (fd_jre11) for the frickeldave infrastructure

-This describes the base images for the whole frickeldave infrastructure.
+This describes the base images for all powershell based containers for the whole frickeldave infrastructure.

 Go [back](./../README.md) to the root of the documentation.

 ## Source for this image

-The image is based on the official alpine image, stored on [docker hub](https://hub.docker.com/_/alpine).
+The image is based on the frickeldave alpine image [alpine image](./../alpine/README.md).

 ## Quick reference